cwhittaker1000/cwhittaker1000/README.md

 👋 Hi there!
 I'm Charlie Whittaker!
-I'm an infectious disease researcher and PhD student based in the [MRC Centre for Global Infectious Disease Analysis](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis).
+I'm an **Infectious Disease Epidemiologist** and **PhD Student** based in the [MRC Centre for Global Infectious Disease Analysis](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis).

-🔬 My research interests are primarily focussed on mathematical modelling and public health, where I've explored a range of questions focussed on the dynamics and spread of various infectious diseases including:
+🔬 My research interests are primarily focussed on **Mathematical Modelling** and **Public Health**, where I've explored a range of questions focussed on the dynamics and spread of infectious diseases including:
 - 🦟**Malaria:** Improving our understanding of malaria seasonality and its drivers.
 - 🐛**Loiasis:** Modelling the impact of different pharmaceutical control strategies on _Loa loa_'s population dynamics.
 - 💉**Ebola:** Working with the World Health Organization in DRC during the 2018-2020 North Kivu Ebola Outbreak.